mischuh/upload.io/README.md

 The basic idea is that you have a source and a target and a mapping in between and a catalog that holds all the information.

-You can find a simple exmaple here:
+You can find simple exmaples here:
     python3 sandbox.py

 First try to use static typing in python.
 Further more this is a playground to glue different